JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/contributing.md

 Go to <https://github.com/JuliaSmoothOptimizers/JSOTutorials.jl>.

-## Style, colors, UI, frontend, etc.
+## Style, colors, UI, frontend, etc

-[Check the issues for JuliaSmoothOptimizers.github.io](https://github.com/JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), and open a new one if necessary.
+[Check the issues for jso.dev](https://github.com/JuliaSmoothOptimizers/JuliaSmoothOptimizers.github.io/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), and open a new one if necessary.